 The human body has an amazing ability to adapt to all of the things that we put it through and find a way to do them in the most efficient way possible.
 People have been running for as long as we’ve been in existence, and our bodies have evolved and adapted to become extremely efficient runners.
 The human foot has 26 bones, 33 joints, 107 ligaments, and 19 different muscles- it is truly an amazing display of natural engineering.
 That being said, Nike must still think that their engineers are better.

 Once a person has re-learned what would come natural to someone who has never worn shoes, a more natural running form can be achieved (though this transition process is often rushed, which leads to injuries).
 Once a person learns how to properly land with minimal shock and a smoother stride, then running becomes much easier on the joints- and believe it or not, it actually becomes more enjoyable!
-I don’t think I’m breaking any news by saying that the majority of people do not like to run, but a huge factor in that is the fact that the way that people are taught to run makes for a very jarring and unnatural activity.
+I don’t think I’m breaking any news by saying that the majority of people don’t like to run, but a huge reason for this is the fact that the way that people are taught to run makes for a very jarring and unnatural activity.
 I’ve personally seen many people who never enjoyed running (even those that were very fast runners!) that suddenly began to enjoy running once they changed the way they ran – myself included.

 After reading all of this, you might be wondering where to start.
-A simple exercise that I recommend for learning how to run properly is what I call the “treadmill ninja”.
+A simple exercise that I recommend for learning how to run properly is what I call the “treadmill ninja.”
 I personally prefer running outside whenever possible rather than on a treadmill, but for the sake of this exercise a treadmill works better.
-When people first try to run barefoot or in shoes such as Vibrams on a treadmill, the shock of each landing on the treadmill leads to a pretty loud thud.
-For this exercise, all you are trying to do is run at a relatively slow pace for you (4.5-6mph depending on the person) and try to land as silently as possible.
-The sound you make when landing is a great indicator for how well you are absorbing the shock of the landing, and with practice you can get to the point where you land so softly that there is very little impact at all.
+When people first try to run barefoot or minimalist footwear on a treadmill, the shock of each landing on the treadmill leads to a pretty loud thud.
+For this exercise, all you’re trying to do is run at a relatively slow pace for you (~4-6mph depending on the person) and try to land as silently as possible.
+The sound you make when landing is a great indicator for how well you are absorbing the shock of the landing, and with practice you can get to the point where you land so softly that you barely even make a sound and running ceases to be a “high impact” activity.
 Since landing on a treadmill is much louder than landing on the ground, the treadmill just allows you to get a better gauge of how well you are doing this.
 So, as the exercise is named, try to run as if you are a ninja sneaking up on someone.

 Here are two other great articles that I recommend checking out for anyone interested in barefoot running (I also highly recommend the book Born To Run by Christopher McDougall):